taesoosong/taesoosong.github.io/_pages/about.md

 - How provincial foreign buyer taxes, in response to international capital inflows into housing markets, impact rental market affordability in British Columbia and Ontario in Canada (submitted to a journal)
 - My dissertation research, outlined below.

 ## Dissertation
 My dissertation research seeks to **reassess the prevailing narrative that Asian Americans encounter minimal barriers in the housing market**.
 Specifically, I hypothesize that Asian Americans face both conventional resource-based housing constraints and distinct forms of housing discrimination, which could potentially be underestimated when their vast internal diversity and unique experiences of racism are disregarded in research.
 I answer three questions using both quantitative and qualitative methods:
-- Have Asian Americans experienced unequal levels of homeownership and housing burden by ethnic groups, and if so, what factors explain these disparities?
+- Do Asian Americans experience unequal levels of homeownership by ethnic groups, and if so, what factors explain these disparities?
 - How do restrictive land use regulations affect segregation among Asian Americans?
 - Do recent property purchase restrictions targeting foreigners, particularly the Chinese, reflect exclusionary motives against the housing access of Chinese/Asian Americans?

+## Teaching
+I have been teaching courses on Urban Data Analytics and U.S. Housing Policy and Planning at UC Berkeley's Department of City and Regional Planning as an instructor.
+From Fall 2024, I will be instructing [UC Berkeley D-lab](https://dlab.berkeley.edu/)'s Data Science Workshops as a Data Science Fellow.